Tribrit/bookstore-database/README.md

-# 📚 Bookstore Database Design & SQL Programming
+# 📚 Bookstore Database Design

 ## Overview

 This project involves designing and developing a MySQL database for a Bookstore.
-As the database administrator, I was responsible for structuring and managing the data related to books, authors, customers, orders, shipping, and more.
+As the database administrators, we were responsible for structuring and managing the data related to books, authors, customers, orders, shipping, and more.
 The goal was to create a clean, efficient, and secure relational database that supports real-world bookstore operations.

 This hands-on task provided valuable experience in SQL programming, database normalization, relationship mapping, and user management.